achristen/Meteobike/readme.md

 ### Connecting and starting the Raspberry Pi Zero

-The Raspberry Pi Zero W is a microcomputer running a full operating system and providing input and output connectivity through a number of interfaces:
+The [Raspberry Pi Zero W](https://shop.pimoroni.de/collections/raspberry-pi/products/raspberry-pi-zero-w?src=raspberrypi) is a microcomputer running a full operating system and providing input and output connectivity through a number of interfaces:

 ![IMG_raspberrypizerow](IMG_raspberrypizerow.jpg)

 Your Raspberry Pi Zero W comes with a micro SD cards with the operating sysetm (called [Raspbian](https://en.wikipedia.org/wiki/Raspbian)) preinstalled.
-The micro SD is inside the larger SD card adapter.
+The micro SD card is inside the larger regular SD card "adapter".
 Pull the micro-SD card out and insert it carefully into the card slot.
-Make sure the "San Disk" logo is up.
+Make sure the logo is up and the hand-painted white number on the back.

 ![IMG_sdcard](IMG_sdcard.jpg)

-The first time you set-up your Raspberry Pi Zero W you will need a few other components, which can be used for setting-up all systems one after another.
-This includes a screen, a keyboard and a mouse, and connection cables.
-You share a screen, a keyboard and a mouse, and connection cables for two students each,
+The first time you set-up your Raspberry Pi Zero W, you will need a few additional components.
+Those components can be used for setting-up multiple systems in a row.
+The components you need are

+* A screen
+* USB keyboard
+* USB mouse
+* Various connection cables.

+In our course, you share a screen, a keyboard and a mouse, and connection cables between two students each.

-Later, once the system is assigned to your wireless networks, you can connect to and operate it though RealVNC, so there is no need for a phsyical keyboard, a mouse or a screen during its operation.
+Later, once the system is assigned to your wireless networks, you can connect to it without keybord, without mouse and without Screen using RealVNC, so there is no need for a phsyical keyboard, a mouse or a screen during teh bike traverses.
 All can be controlled though on your smartphone or tablet, or just be operated remotely.

-The connection cables and supplies you need are as follows (not shown is the screen):
+Here are all connection cables and supplies you need for the initial set-up (screen is not shown):

 ![IMG_setup_components](IMG_setup_components.jpg)